BBQ Pulled Pork Sliders

 You can also serve them as part of a slider spread, offering a variety of sliders for your game day guests to choose from!
 Try our Italian meatball sliders, buffalo chicken sliders, and vegetarian black bean southwest sliders.

-These savory barbecue pulled pork sliders are the perfect shareable appetizer for your game day party!
-They’re so easy to make for a crowd with a little bit of prep work, and the flavor is to die for.
-Serve them with other football Sunday snacks like wings, buffalo chicken dip, and a veggie platter for a game day spread worthy of its own touchdown dance.
+These savory barbecue pulled pork sliders are the perfect shareable appetizer for any game day party.
+Serve them with some other football Sunday snacks like wings, buffalo chicken dip, and a veggie platter for a game day spread worthy of its own touchdown dance.

-Try our game day BBQ pulled pork sliders recipe for Super Bowl Sunday and don’t forget to rate, comment, and share below if you love it!
+Try our game day BBQ pulled pork sliders recipe to make every Sunday feel like Super Bowl Sunday and don’t forget to rate, comment, and share below!

 FAQs